A look at COVID-19 travel restrictions in each province and territory

 Nunavut

-As of June 15, residents of Nunavut and Northwest Territories can cross the border without self-isolating, as long as they haven't left their territory in the two weeks prior to their trip.
+As of June 15, residents of Nunavut and Northwest Territories were again allowed to cross the border without self-isolating, as long as they haven't left their territory in the two weeks prior to their trip.

 N.W.T. residents have to fill out a form before they can enter Nunavut, and providing false information can result in a fine.